-If ever you should wish to enter with what would otherwise be a prohibited item for the general public-such as a laptop, tablet, or oversized bag-you should identify yourself as a volunteer usher to Security personnel and request a House Manager, who will, at their sole discretion, decide if your prohibited item may be allowed to enter.
-More information on prohibited items, and security in general, can be found at ppt.org/security.
+When signing in, you may check any coats or other belongings, free of charge.
+If you wish to enter with what would otherwise be a prohibited item for the general public-such as a laptop, tablet, or oversized bag-you should identify yourself as a volunteer to Security personnel and request a House Manager, who will, at their sole discretion, decide if your prohibited item may be allowed to enter.
+More information on prohibited items, and security in general, can be found at https://pt.org/security.